denshoproject/ddr-manual/source/admins/create-workstation-vm.rst

 - Also download the "VirtualBox $VERSION_NUMBER Oracle VM VirtualBox Extension Pack".
 - When all files are downloaded, launch the installer and install on your host machine.

+* NOTE: During the installation process on Windows, you may encounter warning messages from Windows Firewall and/or AV security software.
+You should choose "Allow" or "OK" for all of these dialogs.

 Host-only Network